 In these cases, you and your lawyer will present your claim to the commissioner, and your employer will have the same opportunity.
-The commissioner will then decide whether to approve your claim or uphold the denial.

 While dealing with a workplace injury or illness can already be difficult, getting the compensation you need to recover can be just as tough.
 Fortunately, you don’t have to fight back alone.
 Instead, call a South Carolina workers comp lawyer who can help you with your work comp claim.

 Many workers aren’t sure how to resolve a South Carolina work comp dispute, but fortunately, your lawyer from HawkLaw, PA will.
 Our attorneys will fight for the compensation you need when you’ve suffered an accident but aren’t getting the full compensation you deserve.